angulardart/angular/doc/advanced/on-push.md

 caller to be visited during the next change detection pass.
 Otherwise an OnPush ancestor could be skipped and the caller wouldn't be reached.

-## Compatibility with Default change detection
+## Compatibility with default change detection

 Mixing Default and OnPush components in the same app is supported so long as the following rule is observed: